algorand/stateful-teal-auction-demo/README.md

 5. Once a bid is committed, the seller is guaranteed to be able to reclaim tokens exactly when it closes the tranche.
-6. A tranche will not be closed unless either all bids have been paid out, or destroyed.
+6. A tranche will not be closed unless either all bids have been paid out or destroyed.
-7. A bid must be paid out if a bidder has opted into the bid token.
+7. A bid must be paid out if a bidder has opted into the sale token.
    A bid will only be destroyed if the bidder has not opted in.
    (Note that a bidder can temporarily delay an auction by wasting fees by opting in and out repeatedly).